 The Fourth at Five provides an opportunity to reconnect with patterns of worship in the early church:

 We share in a simple meal together as we worship; chewing over sacred texts together and sharing in Holy Communion.
-If you would like to bring a little food to share you are very welcome to, but there is no need to bring anything either.
+If you would like to bring a little food to share, a little fruit, some cheese etc, you are very welcome to, but there is no need to bring anything either.
 Everyone is welcome.

 At Richmond Uniting we are delighted to provide an organ scholarship.
 Our current organ scholar is Pamela Wainwright, Pamela plays the beautiful pipe organ on the second Sunday of the month.